 Variable Deferred Annuity

-This would leave you free to spend other assets, knowing you had a guaranteed stream of income to support you later in life.
-The taxes and income on this type of annuity are deferred until age 85 when you start taking the money out.
+This would leave you free to spend other assets, knowing you had the promise of a stream of income to support you later in life.
+The taxes and income on this type of annuity are put off until age 85, when you start taking the money out.
 If you died before age 85, the annuity would pass to your named beneficiaries.